 But where did the nuclear bomb come from in those days?

-The French emperor, who was in a stone building at the time of the explosion, received a relatively small dose of radiation, which affected only the island of St. Helena ...
+The French emperor, who was in a stone building at the time of the explosion, received a relatively small dose of radiation, which affected only the island of St. Helena...

 A very strange fire.
-Very mildly.
+To put it mildly.

 All who survived were in a state of shock.

-After the disaster, for several days, the armed opponents did not perceive each other as a threat.
-Up to 10,000 Russian soldiers openly wandered around Moscow, and no one tried to detain them.
+After the disaster, for several days the armed opponents did not perceive each other as a threat.
+Up to 10,000 Russian soldiers wandered openly around Moscow, and no one tried to detain them.

 In total, more than 80,000 people died (for reference: during the atomic explosion in Hiroshima, 70,000 people died, in Nagasaki - 60,000).
 Of the 9158 buildings, 6532 were destroyed!
-Doesn't this remind you of anything?
+Does this remind you of anything?
 From modern history?

-The Russians believed that Napoleon was to blame for everything, out of natural bloodthirstiness he destroyed a huge city and tens of thousands of people, including thirty thousand of his own soldiers and officers.
+The Russians believed that Napoleon was to blame for everything, because out of natural bloodthirstiness he destroyed a huge city and tens of thousands of people, including thirty thousand of his own soldiers and officers.

 As for Emperor Alexander I, there are very serious doubts about his innocence in this crime.